 … a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.It's funny how it did not change at all since 2016.

 Sounds great, and what is even more important is cloud/provider agnostic by design.
-This is a huge plus, especially when you need to consider either mixing public cloud with on-premises or a scenario with multiple cloud providers (e.g., for disaster recovery or due to availability requirements).
+This is a huge plus, especially when you need to consider mixing public cloud with on-premises or a scenario with multiple cloud providers (e.g., for disaster recovery or due to availability requirements).
 What is also crucial, it does not focus on cloud APIs only.
-It incorporates various 3rd party APIs and Cloud provider API in one place, enabling interesting scenarios – e.g., creating infrastructure inside cloud provider, connecting it with your storage solution on-premises, and combining it with an external DNS provider.
+It incorporates various 3rd party APIs and Cloud provider API in one place, enabling interesting scenarios - e.g., creating infrastructure inside cloud provider, connecting it with your storage solution on-premises, and combining it with an external DNS provider.

 One of its assets is the DSL - HashiCorp Configuration Language (HCL).
 In my opinion, it is not a revolution, but an evolution in the right direction.
 Still declarative, but more expressive and, at the same time, more concise than JSON/YAML formats.
 Terraform is internally compatible with the JSON format.
 I will not dive into details because they are extensively covered in the documentation (but in 0.12, you finally have loops, kinda).
 One thing worth pointing out - it is not a complete programming language, and we will talk about it soon as well.

 So far, so good.
 But before making a final decision, I wanted to check its state and see how it feels.
 This gave me a whole new outlook.
-First of all – from my perspective, that tool was not as mature as I would like to see it.
-It was in the infancy stage – I have scanned the Github repository just for bugs related to AWS provider and uncovered a long list.
+From my perspective, that tool was not as mature as I would like to see it.
+It was in the infancy stage - I have scanned the Github repository just for bugs related to AWS provider and uncovered a long list.
 It is not a definite list (probably many of them were neither confirmed nor triaged/prioritized).
 But it answered how rapidly the tool evolves.
 You may think that it is not true today, and you will be wrong.
 In essence, there are still missing things (e.g., my favorite one about missing tagging capabilities for AWS Egress-only Internet Gateway 😉) and rapid evolution that severely affects developers (e.g., syntax changes between 0.11 and 0.12, and the whole migration process).

 Second thing: I have some horror stories about backward-incompatible changes from version to version.
 Again, it should be understandable, taking into account that the tool is below 1.0.
-Still, it was not suitable for our needs back in a day, nowadays it has issues with a stability between versions, and yet it is a sane default recommended by many, which I don’t get.
+Still, it was not suitable for our needs back in the day, nowadays it has issues with stability between versions, and yet it is a sane default recommended by many, which I don’t get.

 Both tools are highly opinionated.
 I think that many people that use this as an argument against Terraform are wrong.
 Both require and assume an awful lot of things regarding your workflow.
 Both add impedance mismatch and require effort regarding knowledge exchange and learning.

-The one thing though, is apparent.
+The one thing, though, is apparent.
 State management in Terraform is a leaking abstraction.
-You need to take care of it on your own, and I think we all agree – it is not a privilege and flexibility.
-You can handle that with git (🤦♂️), local files on CI/CD server (🤦♂️), or via S3 bucket with remote state and DynamoDB table for locking.
+You need to take care of it on your own, and I think we all agree - it is not a privilege and flexibility.
+You can handle that with git (🤦♂️), local files on CI/CD server (🤦♂️), or via S3 bucket with remote state and DynamoDB table locking.
 Even that there are documentation and tooling for setting the remote state storage in a recommended way, I still fix some misconfigured storage.
 A great example is my favorite error is not enabling versioning for S3 bucket, which kicks you in the butt just when you need to roll back to a previous state file 🤦♂️.

-CloudFormation is not a hostile environment (and neither a perfect one)
+AWS CloudFormation is not a hostile environment (and neither a perfect one)

 Before I started my experience with CloudFormation, I heard horror stories.
 But I spent some time with that beast.
 And guess what?
 It is not as ugly as everybody advertises that.